zetavg/spacegray-input-vscode/test/README.md

 ## How to Run Tests (macOS)

-1. Run `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1 npm install`.
+1. Run `npm install`.
+2. `cd sample-project && npm install && cd ..`.
-2. `git clone --depth 100 https://github.com/microsoft/vscode.git vscode`.
+3. `git clone --depth 100 https://github.com/microsoft/vscode.git vscode`.
-3. Apply this patch in vscode (optional, this is for using a clean user directory for testing):
+4. Apply this patch in vscode (optional, this is for using a clean user directory for testing):

 ```diff
 --- a/src/vs/platform/environment/node/userDataPath.js